 - You may want to pack a few ‘nice’ outfits for special dinners or nights out, though I’d avoid high-heels

 Essentials for all-year round

 Charging station If, like me, you travel with a whole lot of gear that needs to be charged on the regular, you’re going to need more than one power point.
-Buy one power-point converter and take a power-board with multiple plug-ins on it.
+Buy one power-point converter and take a power board with multiple plug-ins on it.
 It makes life so much easier!
 Here’s a look at the type of power plug & outlet type they have in Germany.

 Medicine Bring a small bag packed full of essential medicines with you, bring things like cold and flu tablets, hay fever/allergy medicine, ibuprofen, paracetamol, tums and Imodium.
-People who suffer with hay fever, asthma or other allergies may find the pollution causes them to play up, so keep that in mind.
-You should also definitely pack your prescription medicines and anything special you may require, like a ventolin inhaler for asthmatics.
+People who suffer from hay fever, asthma or other allergies may find the pollution causes them to play up, so keep that in mind.
+You should also definitely pack your prescription medicines and anything special you may require, like a Ventolin inhaler for asthmatics.